 Let's briefly review what makes each of these startup types unique.

-- Large business startups include companies that are meant to innovate and make substantial waves in their industry.
+- Large business startups: Companies created with the intention of innovating and making substantial waves in their industry.

-- Scalable startups are businesses that are formed to scale immensely over time.
+- Scalable startups: Businesses that are formed to scale immensely over time to turn into high-growth, profitable companies.

 Launching a startup isn’t a linear process.
-Some steps predetermine others, but for the most part, the process involves a lot of moving parts.
+Some steps predetermine others, but can get confusing among all the moving parts.
 This section outlines the different spokes that make up the proverbial startup wheel.

 The first step to launching a successful startup business requires you to create a strong foundation — this is critical to your ability to grow and scale your business effectively.
 To do so, determine which of the six types of startups your business fits under.

-Once you have set up your startup appropriately, it's time to validate the product or service you want to sell.
+Once you have chosen these ideas for your startup, it's time to validate the product or service you want to sell.

 You’ve got a business — now you need an idea.
 Let’s say you’ve got a great one.
 Subscription boxes for pets, toothpaste tablets, or a co-working space for servicing your car … whatever your idea is, you’ve got one.
 You’ve named it and outlined how it solves a problem that customers face.
 And you’re excited about it.